kevinwshin/French-House-Manual/README.md

 No dishes can sit in the sink.
 In the event a member places dishes in the sink, personal mess strike can be issued.
 The only exception to this rule is the use of the sink during any kitchen clean.

 #### Maintenance Strike
 Performing an act deemed unsafe by the Maintenance Officer or which puts the house itself at risk can result in a labor strike or a member review.
 Any "unsafe act" must be mentioned at a meeting.
-Punishment will be administered according to the Unified Strike System.
+Consequences will be administered according to the Unified Strike System.

 #### Officer Strike